Tucked away in the lush mountainous region of eastern Bali lies Sidemen.

 The village of Sidemen has managed to keep a low profile over the years.
 However, its rural setting, friendly locals, and stunning landscapes are attracting tourists looking to experience a more authentic side of Bali.

-There is only one road that winds through Sidemen Valley, with several local warungs dotted throughout, each offering panoramic views of lush greenery and open fields in the distance.
+There is only one quiet road that winds through Sidemen Valley, with several local warungs dotted throughout, each offering panoramic views of lush greenery and open fields in the distance.

-Things to do in Sidemen, Bali
+What to do in Sidemen, Bali

 Visit Tukad Cepung Waterfall